 The Boy Scouts of America is represented in world contacts and developments by the International Commissioner and supported by the International Committee as well as the staff of the International Department at the national office.

-The World Scout Conference is the general assembly of Scouting and is composed of six delegates from each of the 162 member Scout associations.
+The World Scout Conference is the general assembly of Scouting and is composed of six delegates from each of the 170 National Scout Organizations.
 The basis for recognition and membership in the WSC includes adherence to the aims and principles of world Scouting and independence from political involvement on the part of each member association.
-The Boy Scouts of America is a charter member and active participant.
-The conference meets every three years.
-The BSA has hosted it twice.|
+The conference meets every three years the BSA is a charter member and active participant and has hosted the conference twice.

 The World Scout Committee is the executive body of the conference that represents the conference between regular meetings of the full conference.
 There are 12 members of the committee, elected without regard to nationality for a six-year term.

 The World Scout Bureau is the secretariat that carries out the instructions of the World Scout Conference and the World Scout Committee.
 The World Scout Bureau office is in Kuala Lumpur, Maylaysia, with regional offices in six areas around the world: Africa Region (Nairobi, Kenya), Arab Region (Cairo, Egypt), Asia-Pacific Region (Manila, Philippines), European Region (Geneva, Switzerland), Inter-American Region (Panama City, Panama), and Eurasia Region (Yalta-Gurzuj, Ukraine).

 As the secretariat of the World Organization, the World Scout Bureau has a number of constitutionally defined functions: